 -A name may be referred to another governmental authority for further approval if it is related to a field that requires a license, such as law, medicine, accountancy, etc. This can delay the company name approval process for several weeks.

 -Once approved, you can reserve the company name for up to 120 days.
-If you do not reserve the name within that period, it will be released and can be reserved by another applicant.
+If you do not reserve the name within that period, it will be released and reserved by another applicant.